elesiuta/pyxargs/README.md

   -o                    omit inputs matching regex instead -b                    only match regex against basename of input (for input
-                        modes: file, path, abspath) --max-chars n         omits any command line exceeding n characters, no limit by default
+                        modes: file, path, abspath) -f, --fstring         evaluates commands as python f-strings before execution
+  --max-chars n         omits any command line exceeding n characters, no
+                        limit by default
   --sh, --shell         executes commands through the shell (subprocess
-                        shell=True) (no effect on Windows) --py, --pyex          executes commands as python code using exec(), commands are treated as f-strings --pyev                evaluates commands as python expressions using eval(), commands are treated as f-strings --pyp                 evaluates commands as python f-strings then prints them --import library      executes 'import <library>' for each library --im library, --importstar library
+                        shell=True) (no effect on Windows) -x, --pyex            executes commands as python code using exec() -e, --pyev            evaluates commands as python expressions using eval() then prints the result
+  -p, --pypr            evaluates commands as python f-strings then prints
+                        them (implies --fstring)
+  --import library      executes 'import <library>' for each library --im library, --importstar library
                         executes 'from <library> import *' for each library